Why HRT Isn't Recommended for Women Over 60

 - Relieving genitourinary syndrome of menopause (GSM), which includes vaginal and bladder symptoms such as frequent urinary tract infections (UTIs), painful intercourse and vaginal dryness

-Why timing matters when starting MHT
+Why timing matters when starting HRT

 MHT is not recommended if you're older than 60, or more than 10 years past your last period, Scott explained.